Optimal local laws and CLT for the circular Riesz gas: Introduction

 Throughout the paper, $s$ is a fixed parameter in $(0,1)$.

-The choice of the normalization in the definition of the energy (\ref{eq:deff energy}) appears to be a natural choice, making $\beta$ the effective inverse temperature governing the microscopic scale behavior.
+The choice of normalization in the definition of the energy (\ref{eq:deff energy}) is a natural choice because it makes $\beta$ the effective inverse temperature governing the microscopic scale behavior.

-The model described above belongs to a family of interacting particle systems named \emph{Riesz gases}.
-On $\dR^{\mathrm{d}}$, those are associated to a kernel of the form $|x|^{-s}$ with $s>0$.
+The model described above belongs to a family of interacting particle systems called \emph{Riesz gases}.
+On $\dR^{d}$, these are associated to a kernel of the form $|x|^{-s}$ with $s>0$.
 The Riesz family also contains in dimensions $1$ and $2$ the so-called \emph{log-gases} with kernel $-\log|x|$.
-For $\mathrm{d}\geq 2$ and $s=\mathrm{d-2}$, $|x|^{-s}$ is the fundamental solution of the Laplace equation on $\dR^d$ and therefore corresponds to the Coulombian interaction.
+For $d\geq 3$ and $s=d-2$, $|x|^{-s}$ is the fundamental solution of the Laplace equation on $\dR^d$ and therefore corresponds to the Coulomb interaction.
 The parameter $s$ determines the singularity as well as the \emph{range} of the interaction.
-When $s>\mathrm{d}$, the interaction is short-range and the system, referred to as \emph{hypersingular Riesz gas}, resembles a nearest-neighbour model.
-For $s\in (0,\mathrm{d})$ or $s=0$ and $\mathrm{d}=1, 2$, Riesz gases are long-range particle systems, which have, as such, attracted much attention in both mathematical and physical contexts.
+When $s>d$, the interaction is short-range and the system, referred to as \emph{hypersingular Riesz gas}, resembles a nearest-neighbor model.
+For $s\in (0,d)$ or $s=0$ and $d=1, 2$, Riesz gases are long-range particle systems, which, as such, have attracted much attention both in mathematical and physical contexts.